-“I have come that they may have life, and have it to the full.”
-(John 10:10b)
+I have come that they may have life, and have it to the full (John 10:10b).

-It goes something like this: “You’ve gotta read this book!
+The first myth goes something like this: You’ve gotta read this book!
 It makes everything so clear.
-I never realized I was missing so much in the Bible!”
+I never realized I was missing so much in the Bible!
 Sounds good, but here’s the catch: the author is claiming to have unlocked mysteries hidden away for centuries.
 Now you’re being invited to become one of the enlightened few.

-The Apostle John offered a solution for Christians who were being caught up in this lie: "As for you, see that what you have heard from the beginning remains in you."
-(1 John 2:24a)
+The Apostle John offered a solution for Christians who were being caught up in this lie: As for you, see that what you have heard from the beginning remains in you (1 John 2:24a).

 Myth 2.
-I can do it alone
+I can do it alone.

 The rampant individualism of our culture has wedged its way into Christianity.
 Church attendance is viewed as optional.
 For many the faith has become just about “me and God.”
 There’s this subtle pull to set aside fellowship with other believers because it can be disappointing or messy.

-In one sense it is easier to go at it alone; that way we don’t have to deal with trying to love the people we don’t actually like.
+In one sense, it is easier to go at it alone; that way we don’t have to deal with trying to love the people we don’t actually like.

-By promising abundant life Jesus didn’t imply it would be easy.
-That’s why he reminded His followers: “I have told you these things, so that in me you may have peace.
+By promising abundant life, Jesus didn’t imply it would be easy.
+That’s why he reminded his followers: I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
-I have overcome the world.”
-(John 16:23)
+I have overcome the world (John 16:23).

 Myth 4.
-I can have it without evangelizing
+I can experience it without sharing my faith.

-Would you go to a banquet, dig in to the appetizers and the main course and then forego the decadent dessert?
+Would you go to a banquet, dig into the appetizers and the main course, and then forego the decadent dessert?
 That’s what many Christians do when it comes to sharing their faith.
-They enjoy learning, worshiping and growing spiritually together, but the best part of the Christian life — introducing others to Jesus — is neglected, often entirely.
+They enjoy learning, worshiping, and growing spiritually together, but the best part of the Christian life — introducing others to Jesus — is neglected, often entirely.

 There’s this underlying belief that evangelism is just for the trained elite or those few extroverts in the congregation with a winsome personality.

-”Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age.”
-(Matthew 28:19-20)
+Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+And surely I am with you always, to the very end of the age (Matthew 28:19-20).

 If you’ve ever tried to find joy by getting really busy for God, it probably didn’t last very long.
 Undoubtedly, you soon grew weary of trying to do so much good.

 We are a mixed bag of motives, even when we’re “serving Jesus.”
 Frenetic business for God is often driven by guilt, a longing for significance, or the need to be needed.
-When Jesus spoke of life to the fullest, He didn’t mean we had to fill our plate beyond capacity, and it certainly didn’t mean He would indiscriminately approve the to-do list we hand Him.
+When Jesus spoke of life to the fullest, he didn’t mean we had to fill our plate beyond capacity, and it certainly didn’t mean he would indiscriminately approve the to-do list we hand him.

-Acts 17:25 is a much-needed reminder: “He is not served by human hands, as if he needed anything.
-Rather, he himself gives everyone life and breath and everything else.”
+Acts 17:25 is a much-needed reminder: He is not served by human hands, as if he needed anything.
+Rather, he himself gives everyone life and breath and everything else.

-Grace does not exclude effort; it empowers it.
-“It teaches us to say ‘No’ to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age.”
-(Titus 2:12)
+Grace does not exclude work; it empowers it.
+It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age (Titus 2:12).

-Let’s take up St. Augustine’s motto, “All abundance, which is not my God, is emptiness to me.”
-(The Confessions)
+Let’s take up St. Augustine’s motto, All abundance, which is not my God, is emptiness to me” (The Confessions).

-Then we “will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching […] Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ.”
-(Ephesians 4:14-15)
+Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching […] Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ (Ephesians 4:14-15).